Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

-It follows that any product region as in Definition \ref{prdef} is a $B_0$-product region.
-Here, the reason for the $+2$ in Definition \ref{bprdef} (2) is that there is a $1$ in Definition \ref{prdef} (2) and $1+1=2$.
+So, any product region as in Definition \ref{prdef} is a $B_0$-product region.
+In light of this, the reader may wonder why we do not work just with $B$-product regions in this paper.
+Indeed, it would be fine to do so, but there are enough constants in this paper, and morally, there should be no constant in the definition of a product region.

-Condition (2) in Definition \ref{bprdef} is on the diameter of $S$ as a subset of $M$, not a bound on its intrinsic diameter rel $M_{\leq \epsilon}$.
-The difference is not really important and is just for convenience, since it is a bit harder to construct \emph {embedded} surfaces with intrinsic diameter bounds\footnote {At least, our constructions always go through Freedman--Hass--Scott (see Lemma \ref{getembedded}), and as referenced, this method does not produce surfaces with intrinsic diameter bounds.}, and having this property for the not-necessarily-embedded surfaces in (1) is sufficient.
-Also, most of what we will say about product regions applies without (3), but we include it because we do not know a reference for Proposition \ref{neg-metric} without some assumption of hyperbolicity.
+Note that condition (2) in Definition \ref{bprdef} is just a bound on the $\epsilon$-diameter of $S$ as a subset of $M$, rather than a true analogue of condition (2) in Definition \ref{prdef}.
+The difference is not important and is just because it's simpler to state.
+The only reason our first definition requires the boundary components to be close to SRSs is that then we get an $\epsilon$-diameter bound for free without having to specify some arbitrary constant.
+Also, note that the $2$ in Definition \ref{bprdef} is there because there is a $1$ in Definition \ref{prdef} and $1+1=2$.

 We expect it is not wrong to think of a ($B$-)product region as a hyperbolic region homeomorphic to $\Sigma_g \times I$ that is foliated by surfaces with bounded intrinsic $\epsilon$-diameter.
 This stronger characterization would be a pain to verify, however, and is not needed here.
-We do refer the reader to White \cite{white2013spectral}, though, who essentially shows that our definition is equivalent to the stronger one inside $\epsilon$-thick manifolds.
+We do refer the reader to White \cite{white2013spectral}, though, who essentially shows that our definition is equivalent to this stronger one inside $\epsilon$-thick manifolds.

 There are still other definitions of product region in the literature.
 For instance, Namazi \cite {Namaziquasiconvexity} defines product regions as subsets of $M$ that are bilipschitz to certain subsets of doubly degenerate hyperbolic $3$-manifolds homeomorphic to $S \times \BR$.
-Up to some boundary error, his product regions are also product regions as in (either) of our definitions---one can deduce this from Proposition \ref{Bsurfaces} below---and the converse should also be true in some sense, although the proof would likely involve the machinery developed by Minsky-Brock-Canary in the proof of the ending lamination conjecture \cite{Minskyclassification1,Brockclassification2}.
+Up to some boundary error, his product regions are also product regions as in (either) of our definitions---one can deduce this from Proposition \ref{Bsurfaces} below.
+The converse should also be true in some sense, although a proof of this might be rather complicated.